arduino/docs-content/content/arduino-cloud/06.features/13.custom-templates/content.md

 ![New Template](./assets/newtemplate.png)

 ### Selecting a Thing
-Now you should be taken to a new screen, where you add your Iot assets.
+Now you should be taken to a new screen, where you add your IoT assets.
 Let's start with the Thing.

 Click "Thing" on the right side of the screen.
 ![Choose thing](./assets/selectingThing.png)